 However, protecting the shins shouldn’t be a serious concern – if you have to change your clothes because you’re damaging the shins, there’s more likely something wrong with your movements than your clothing.

-Weightlifting shoes are essential for getting good at weightlifting – and we don’t mean the “good” where you aren’t hurting yourself. weightlifting is a hugely-technical sport and the weightlifting shoe is a piece of equipment that the best, strongest, most mobile humans in the world use to perform better in weightlifting.
+Weightlifting shoes are essential for getting good at weightlifting in and out of CrossFit.
+Weightlifting is a hugely-technical sport and the weightlifting shoe is a piece of equipment that the best, strongest, most mobile humans in the world use to perform better in weightlifting.

 Simply put, if you want to get good at weightlifting then a good weightlifting shoe is essential.
 It’s not enough to get good, but it is absolutely necessary.